ASSERT-KTH/slumps/crow/README.md

 - Call the corresponding entrypoint, depending on the type of the file you want to process.
 For example, `python3 -m crow.entrypoints.fromc program.c` to start a superdiversification of `program.c`

+- Collect the results inside the crow/storage/out folder.
+An alternative way to collect the result is to access `localhost:8050` in your browser, you will see a dashboard in which you can download the generated bitcodes/wasms variants.

 Since CROW is built on top of several tools and each of them needs a different setup process and an expensive in time building, we strongly recommend using a [docker](#images) deploy of the system.